JackPadalino/FS-Wk5-Project-Roshambo/README.md

     - username: string representing a username
     - Updates a players name to be the given name
     - HINT: use Postman to test this out
-- [ ] EXTRA CREDIT: POST /game
+#### EXTRA CREDIT: POST /game
 - Body:
     - symbol: A players chosen move - either "rock", "paper", or "scissors"
     - playerId: the ID of the player playing the game
 - Does the following:
     - Pick a random symbol using javascript for the computer
     - Compare randomly selected move to the users move
     - Scissors beats paper
     - Paper beats Rock
     - Rock beats Scissors
     - Create a game with the resulting winner
     - Send the result to the client

 #### Next steps
-- Seed DB
+- Complete extra credit!
+- Experiment with Postman